ClickCease

 The board investigates such crashes and makes safety recommendations.
 But this time, it also took the unusual step of accusing the National Highway Traffic Safety Administration (NHTSA) of contributing to the crash by failing to ensure that automakers put safeguards in place to limit the use of electronic driving systems to areas where they were not designed to work.

-This report is another instance where the two agencies sparred over the regulation of new semi-automated technology, which NHTSA has been reluctant to take on.
+This report is another instance where the two agencies sparred over regulating new semi-automated technology, which NHTSA has been reluctant to take on.
 The fatal crash on March 1, 2019, in Delray Beach, Florida, killed the 50-year-old driver of a Tesla Model 3.
-The car was traveling at 69 mph when neither the driver nor the Autopilot system braked or tried to avoid a big rig that was crossing in its path on U.S. 441.
-The car struck the trailer whose driver, the report cited, for turning in front of the Tesla.
+The car was traveling at 69 mph when neither the driver nor the Autopilot system braked or tried to avoid a big rig crossing its path on U.S. 441.
+According to the report, the car collided with the trailer, whose driver had turned in front of the Tesla.
 The trailer ended up shearing the Tesla’s roof.

 Not Ready for Primetime